There are more ways to get scammed buying a cool motorcycle helmet than there are CCs in your liter bike.

 Customizing yourself with paint, a wrap or just stickers is much cheaper than commissioning a helmet from a customizer.
 However, the quality of the finished product is all on you.

-There are lots of DIY helmet painting tutorials online, and with a little bit of time and effort, you can create a helmet that’s truly one-of-a-kind.
+There are lots of DIY helmet painting tutorials online (like this one), and with a little bit of time and effort, you can create a helmet that’s truly one-of-a-kind.

 Don’t Make These Cool Helmet Mistakes!